deeje/AVBody/README.md

 **AVBody** is a framework using AVFoundation to record and playback ARBody recognition.

-I with Apple would provide this directly, but here we are…
+I wish Apple would provide this directly, but here we are…

 ## Features
-* TBD
+* AVBodyRecorder records video and body joints from an ARSession
+* AVBodyPlayer uses AVPlayer to pass back body joints to a delegate
+* Audio recording is optional

 ## How it works?